Ashikwome/Angular/README.md

 First use of component and showing them dynamically on the web

 # service
-we have created a service and will use it
+we have created a service and will use it in our component class

+# dependency Injection
+for this we will have to register our dependencies on the app module for example checkout the provider class in app module.ts

+# shortcut code for generating file using ANGULAR cli
+create project = ng new
+install angular-cli = npm install -g @angular/cli serve = ng serve host = ng host creating new component = ng g c newcomponentp[name] creating services = ng g s emai[name]

+# Injectable
+we will need this only when we have dependencies in its constructor